Pre-release

 If true, updates the global input object per standard specs used by most (but not all) of the verb instances that call this method.

 tryToInferIndirectObject is called by some verbs when they receive a direct object with no indirect object, to test whether an indirect object can be inferred.
+The classic example is "unlock door" where the key must be inferred.
 In order to be inferred, indirect object must be in player inventory.
-If player hasn't already interacted with direct object and game.settings.infer_indirect_objects_only_after_interaction is true, tryToInferIndirectObject will fail regardless of other circumstances.
+If player hasn't already interacted with direct object and game.settings.infer_objects_after_first_use is true, tryToInferIndirectObject will fail regardless of other circumstances.
+The function only returns one indirect preposition: with.
+As in, "unlock door with key" or "feed pony with hay".

 Returns: